 So if you don't like this president, vote him out in the next election.

-And then you can get someone new, but do not do not disrespect him while he's in office.
+And then you can get someone new, but do not, do not disrespect him while he's in office.

-The same thing with Kevin calling Kevin that right now, if you have a problem, do it in the right manner.
+Right now, if you have a problem, do it in the right manner.

-That there's been teams that has offered him an opportunity to play, and it just didn't work out.
+And my problem I have with that, and I don't know this for a fact, I read this, that there's been teams that has offered him an opportunity to play, and it just didn't work out.

 Well, why didn't it work out?